Gaia-X-Hub-Germany/IF-Contractual-Framework/README.md

-## Implementation Forum "xyz"
+## Implementation Forum "Contractual Framework"

 ### General Information

-This is the repository for the Data Space Implementation Forum "xyz", dealing with the DSSC Building Blocks A, B & C.
+This is the repository for the Data Space Implementation Forum "Contractual Framework", dealing with the corresponding DSSC Building Block.

 We are currently meeting biweekly on x-days from hh:mm to hh:mm.
 Reminders and invitations for new participants will be sent 1-2 days before the meetings.
 To receive invitations, [please register via this link](https://forms.gle/CUDio2n6nGhgM94X6) and select at least one of the building blocks above.
 You can propose agenda items by committing changes to the agenda below.
 [Please also join our Matrix channel](https://matrix.to/#/!PBADeZgSbpHlBoyEjE:matrix.org?via=matrix.org).